EFFECTIVE DATE: 4th January 2021

 Generally, we only collect your personal data when you choose to interact with East Meets West directly.
 At such times we may collect the data in a number of ways, including:

-- When you upload images and other media to the website.
+- When you upload images and other media to the hub.
 Please note that some media can contain embedded location data that was automatically generated when the media was created.
 You should remove this data if you don’t wish it to be accessed by us or others;

 - When you sign up to our mailing list to receive our regular community round-up bulletins, newsletters, promotions about our work, and information about how you can support us;